-- providing advice.
-Rheumatologists advise referring and primary care physicians, address disease-specific questions, and respond to requests for procedures. - ongoing care of patients.
-Rheumatologists provide ongoing follow-up of patients with inflammatory diseases, providing targeted treatment, determining when to escalate therapy, and assessing treatment efficacy and safety. - effective communication.
+- effective communication.
 Rheumatic diseases are frequently chronic.
-Due to the longitudinal nature of care, skilful communication engendering lasting rapport with patients remains an enduring, critical facet of rheumatology practice.
-Rheumatologists must be able to explain complex medical concepts in a clear and understandable manner and provide emotional support to patients coping with chronic diseases. - interdisciplinary collaboration.
-Rheumatologists often work closely with other healthcare professionals, including occupational therapists, orthopaedic surgeons, physical therapists, and primary care physicians, to provide comprehensive care to patients with rheumatic conditions. - research skills.
-Many rheumatologists are involved in research to advance the understanding and treatment of rheumatic diseases.
-Strong research skills are beneficial for conducting clinical trials, publishing scientific papers, and staying up to date with the latest developments in the field.
+Due to the longitudinal nature of care, skilful communication engendering lasting rapport with patients and their families remains an enduring, critical facet of rheumatology practice.
+Paediatric rheumatologists must be able to explain complex medical concepts in a clear and understandable manner and provide emotional support to patients and their families coping with chronic diseases. - managing transitional care.
+Paediatric rheumatologists must expertly manage the evolving health care needs of children and young adults as they transition through adolescence and prepare for the eventual transfer of care to an adult rheumatologist.
+This involves addressing both the medical and psychosocial aspects of care to ensure a smooth and effective transition for patients and their families. - interdisciplinary collaboration.
+Paediatric rheumatologists often work as part of multidisciplinary teams with other healthcare professionals, including occupational therapists, physiotherapists, and psychologists, to provide comprehensive care to patients with rheumatic conditions.
+They also liaise closely with other medical specialists, such as ophthalmologists, orthopaedic surgeons, and primary care physicians. - high-quality research skills.
+Many paediatric rheumatologists are involved in research to advance the understanding and treatment of rheumatic diseases.
+Strong research skills are beneficial for conducting clinical trials, publishing scientific papers, and staying up to date with the latest developments in the field. - quality improvement and innovation.
+Paediatric rheumatologists are involved in audit and quality improvement practices to ensure the highest possible quality of care is delivered.